ReVaNNNNN/DinnerREST/README.md

 # Order Dinner REST API

-This is project used to help order dinners in local restaurant.
+Project is used to help order dinners in local restaurants.
 The basic strategy was separate backend and frontend.
-Backed is writting in PHP - Laravel, and froneted is writting in Angular 4.
+Backed is writting with PHP - Laravel, and frontend is writting with Angular 4.
 The connection beetween them uses stadard REST API.